willemhelmet/urban-espionage/PHASES.md

 Start with just a map and your location:

-- Basic React app with routes (Title ’ Game screen)
+- Basic React app with routes (Title ï¿½ Game screen)
 - Leaflet map showing your current position
 - Mock "other players" as static dots
 - Simple Zustand store for game state